 - The parent/carer or young person's understanding of their vulnerability and ability to put in place measures to ensure they are safeguarded, including having knowledge of the signs and symptoms of harm, abuse and neglect;

-- Ability to safely recruit personal assistants including understanding:
+- Ability to lawfully and safely recruit personal assistants including understanding:

 - The importance of DBS checks - see chapter 12 of the Direct Payments Guidance for more information below for examples of different offences and how these would be risk assessed, clarifying that there are offences and situations that would not automatically restrict a person to work as a direct payment carer;

-- To clarify understanding of who would not be suitable carers and the role of the Council in responding to concerns about a carers suitability (see chapter 12 of the Direct Payments Guidance.
+- To clarify understanding of suitable carers and the role of the Council in responding to concerns about a carers suitability (see chapter 12 of the Direct Payments Guidance;

 - Ability to discuss with prospective carers any issues of risk arising from the nature of the care to be provided or from the carer's own background including any previous offences which may impact on their suitability and implement measures to mitigate against risks;